contao/docs/docs/manual/layout/module-management/_index.en.md

 This article is machine translated.
 {{% /notice %}}

-On the previous pages, you learned that the layout of a page is determined by the page layout assigned to it.
-Among other things, this defines various layout areas in which you can place any frontend module, which in turn generates the HTML code for your website.
+On the previous pages you have learned that the structure of a page is determined by the page layout assigned to it.
+Among other things, it defines different layout areas in which you can place any frontend module, which in turn generates the HTML code of your website.

-This page is now concerned with the creation and configuration of these frontend modules, which are subordinate to theTheme Manager as part of the design.
-Each module that you create is therefore automatically assigned to a particular theme and can be exported with that theme and reused in another installation.
+This page is now about creating and configuring these frontend modules, which are subordinated to theTheme Manager as part of the design.
+So every module you create is automatically assigned to a specific theme and can be exported with this theme and reused in another installation.

-Therefore, you can access the module manager via the Theme Manager, as described in the[ Configuring](../theme-manager/themes-verwalten/#themes-konfigurieren) Themes section.
+You therefore access the module manager via the Theme Manager, as described in the[ Configuring](../theme-manager/themes-verwalten/#themes-konfigurieren) Themes section.

 {{% children %}}

-As with content elements, you can restrict access to a front-end module to specific groups of members under **Access Protection**.
+As with content elements, you can restrict access to a front-end module to certain groups of members under **Access Protection**.

 ![Restrict access to a module](/de/layout/module-management/images/de/den-zugriff-auf-ein-modul-einschraenken.png?classes=shadow)